 The contractor, or any subcontractor under the contractor, may pay the base rate to the employee plus pay contributions to employee benefit plans; or, pay the base rate plus the benefit rate in the Wages and Benefits Schedule in the form of check, money order or direct deposit, but not cash.
-If the value of the fringe benefits is less than the hourly amount required in the wage schedule the difference must be paid to the employee.
+If the value of the fringe benefits is less than the hourly amount required in the wage schedule the difference must be paid to the employee as an increase to their base pay.

 Payments made to health insurance companies for hospitalization and medical costs, to dental insurance companies for dental costs, retirement plans, and life insurance companies for life insurance are fringe benefits.